tpportugal/tpp_expedidor/README.md

-# Transitland Dispatcher
+# TPP Dispatcher

-Used to administer and monitor the [Transitland Datastore](https://github.com/transitland/transitland-datastore) back-end.
+Used to administer and monitor the [TPP Datastore](https://github.com/Rui-Santos/tpp-datastore) back-end.

 ## Prerequisites